anujjamwal/anujjamwal.github.io/content/posts/2017-01-15-on-pair-programming.md

 4. Both the members in the team are just **developers**.
 When in a pair, both the members are the same.
 There is no room for any categorization of people say lead, architect, seasoned developer or whatever.
 Everyone is the same.
 They should discuss out each and everything.
 Doing so instils confidence in freshers and empathy and humility in the seasoned developers.
 The utmost truth is that in a pair, no one has the right to order and no one is oblidged to follow.
 The pair discusses out everything.
 They do not proceed until they have sorted out each and every question arising in the mind of any member, however trivial it might seem.
 5. Everyone in the pair has to write code.
 Everyone in the pair has to review code.
 The practice of one driver and one coder pairing is of no use.
 This ties to the last point of everyone being a **developer**.
 This practice accelerates growth and learning amongst the team members.
 While it keeps the seasoned developer well grounded with the code, it helps the fresher learn from the more experienced pair.
 It becomes a motivation for the both to learn and read better.

-Each of the above mentioned rules is mandatory to truly harvest the benefits of Pair Programming.

 ## Pair Programming and TDD